CT-OT Flow: Estimating Continuous-Time Dynamics from Discrete Temporal Snapshots: Computation time

 Screening removes such irrelevant points prior to POT optimization, using only the pairwise distance matrix.
 Let $D$ denote the pairwise distance matrix between two point sets, $\boldsymbol x^{(m)} \in X$ and $\boldsymbol y^{(n)} \in Y$.
 The following points are excluded during the screening process:

 where $\alpha$ and $\beta$ are distance thresholds.

-This pre-filtering step significantly reduces the number of candidate points and accelerates computation.
+This pre-filtering step reduces the number of candidate points and accelerates computation.
 The thresholds $\alpha$ and $\beta$ can be adjusted so that, for example, $c \, \frac{N}{K}$ data points (i.e., $c$ times the number of selected points) are retained from each interval for the POT computation.
 If $c$ is sufficiently large, the solution to the POT problem remains almost unchanged, and the high-resolution time labels obtained by CT-OT Flow are also unaffected.

-Figure \ref{fig:correlation_c} illustrates Spearman's rank correlation between the estimated high-resolution time labels and the ground truth with varying the screening parameter $c$ over 5 runs.
+Figure \ref{fig:correlation_c} illustrates Spearman's rank correlation between the estimated high-resolution time labels and the ground truth with varying the screening parameter $c$ over 5 runs on Spiral dataset.
 As shown in Fig.~\ref{fig:correlation_c}, setting $c=10$ already yields the high Spearman's rank correlation of over 0.99.